jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

 **General Development**
 - Install [VSCode](https://code.visualstudio.com/)
 - Install [PowerShell VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
+  > **Note**: When you open the `pwsh-prelude` project in VS Code, it will suggest you install [some extensions](../.vscode/extensions.json)...they are all really handy and highly recommended 🤓

 **Linux Development within Docker Container**
 - [Follow the instructions of this article](https://code.visualstudio.com/docs/remote/containers)